 What those confusing symbols and terms actually mean

-Tuna can labels often look like alphabet soup, packed with logos and codes that seem designed to confuse rather than inform.
+Tuna can labels are packed with logos and codes that seem designed to confuse rather than inform.
 Here are the key symbols you need to understand:

-- Marine Stewardship Council (MSC) blue fish logo – Indicates tuna from fisheries meeting specific sustainability standards, requiring independent auditing and covering fish stock health to ecosystem impact
+- Marine Stewardship Council (MSC) blue fish logo – Indicates tuna from fisheries meeting specific sustainability standards, requiring independent auditing covering fish stock health and ecosystem impact

-- “Dolphin Safe” labels – tells you that the captain himself has written a statement that he did not set his purse seine nets on dolphins.
-Important to note that 95% of all tuna caught in the world does not associate with dolphins at all
+- “Dolphin Safe” labels – Confirms the captain has signed a statement that purse seine nets were not set on dolphins.
+Worth noting that 95% of all tuna caught worldwide does not associate with dolphins at all

-- FAO fishing zone codes – Numbers like “FAO 71” or “FAO 77” identify specific Pacific Ocean fishing areas, helping trace tuna origins and understand regional practices,you can easily find these codes on the FAO website
+- FAO fishing zone codes – Numbers like “FAO 71” or “FAO 77” identify specific Pacific Ocean fishing areas, helping trace tuna origins.
+These codes are easily found on the FAO website

-- Social responsibility certifications – Logo from Fair Trade USA focuses on worker conditions and ethical labor practices in the tuna industry
+- Social responsibility certifications – The Fair Trade USA logo focuses on worker conditions and ethical labor practices in the tuna industry

 How to spot truly sustainable tuna options